gozhan33/GozhanProjects/OTsecurityAgent/OT_Cybersecurity_Agentic_AI_Demo.md

 ### 2. OT Traffic Generator Output

 The generator injects packets into the loopback interface.
 Below are logs showing a generated Control Action (Modbus) and a Web Attack (HTTP).
+For this traffic generator, scapy v2.6.1 was used.

 ```
 C:\Users\gokha\GitHub\GozhanProjects\OTsecurityAgent>python OT_TrafficGenerator.py